Cosumnes River Preserve: History

 The fast-disappearing valley oak (Quercus lobata) tree of California's Central Valley prompted The Nature Conservancy, a nonprofit conservation organization, to find and protect these trees from the rapid urban growth in the 1980s.
 After surveying the entire valley, the best stands were found on the lower Cosumnes River and a preserve of 800 acre was established in 1987.
 With further study, scientists better understood the river-oak forest relationship; the "swamp oak" is another name for the valley oak because it thrives on deep, alluvial soils (which also makes good farmland) that the river deposits with seasonal flooding.
 The Conservancy realized that it needed a larger, broader view that included the river, floodplains, the whole watershed.
 As a result, in 1993, the conservancy moved beyond its hallmark of outright land purchases and into cooperative agreements with farmers, water-and flood control agencies, and shared in management responsibility with federal, state and local land agencies toward the goal of protecting a watershed of 1200 sqmi in size.

-Some partners in the cooperative agreement include: US Bureau of Land Management, California Department of Water Resources, California State Lands Commission, Sacramento County Department of Regional Parks, California Department of Fish and Wildlife, Wildlife Conservation Board, Ducks Unlimited, Inc. and private landowners.
+Some partners in the cooperative agreement include: US Bureau of Land Management, California Department of Water Resources, California State Lands Commission, Sacramento County's Department of Regional Parks, California Department of Fish and Wildlife, Wildlife Conservation Board, Ducks Unlimited, Inc., and private landowners.

 In 1998, the Howard Ranch, located within the watershed area, was put up for sale.
 The ranch contains important wetlands, including vernal pools, and the conservancy purchased the property of 13000 acre property using a combination of grants and loans.
 The loans included funds from the federal Clean Water Act's State Revolving Fund.
 This was the first time these funds had been used to purchase and protect wetlands.

 Currently, the preserve is more than 46000 acre with educational and scientific studies being conducted in one of the largest conservation efforts begun on a watershed-sized scale.
 Collectively known as the Cosumnes River Project, it is a broad-based work to restore and protect the integrity of the river and associated landscapes including Central Valley habitats and wildlife.